Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 ## What

 This fight's main mechanic is the boss's dive combos.
-Throughout the fight, he will disappear and use Spinning Dive(s), then reappear and use Body Slam.
+Throughout the fight, he will disappear and use Spinning Dive(s), then reappear with Body Slam.

 - Spinning Dive: Line AoE with knockback.
 Does ~80% HP to squishies.
 Inflicts a 2min vuln stack (Water Resistance Down)
 - Body Slam: Invisible line AoE.
 Does ~80% HP to squishies.
 Tilts the arena, knocking everyone towards that side